sirkevinwang/NOMA/README.md

 With NOMA, we are reshaping how melanoma is staged by catering to practitioners with different levels of expertise.
 We are also helping them come up with the best treatment plans with features like the information center.
 We hope NOMA can pave the way for that day where there’s no melanoma that can’t be cured.

 ### Info Center
-NOMA features the Info Center, an informational UI element that dynamically updates based on the context, offering practitioners the next steps as well as treatment options depending where they are in the staging process.
+NOMA features the Info Center, an informational UI element that dynamically updates based on the context, offering practitioners the next steps as well as treatment options depending on where they are in the staging process.

 All the suggestions are from the latest NCCN guidelines.

 ### Privacy & HIPAA
 NOMA is primarily intended to be deployed as a native mobile app that runs entirely on-device.
-Currently, the app stages melanoma cases using the databased stored on-device (which is shipped as a part of the app).
+Currently, the app stages melanoma cases using the database stored on-device (which is shipped as a part of the app).
 While the app currently does not store case information, the information it collects has been engineered in such a way that cases are de-identified.
 The app will only be able to collect the stage, anatomic site, and the date of the case should the case storage feature be implemented.

 ## Setup
 * Install with `yarn` or `npm install`